Sam-Amps/learning-diary/README.md

 # Learning Diary
-A daily journal of my learning
+A daily journal of my learning.

 ## 20/10/2022